 Hopefully this post doesn’t come off as me whinging or sounding negative — I want it to be a positive post, because I’ve finally made the change I’ve been craving for years, and it worked out exactly as I’d hoped.
-I haven’t even had so much as a cold since finding a home, my business is doing better than ever, and I no longer suffer from debilitating panic attacks.
+I haven’t even had so much as a cold since finding a home (I had eight infections in the year before I arrived in Lisbon!), my business is doing better than ever, and I no longer suffer from debilitating panic attacks.

-I hope I don’t disappoint anyone by ending my full-time travels.
-I’ll still be travelling just as much as before, but rather than spending month-long stints in different cities to recover between trips, I’ll be heading to my home in Lisbon instead.
+I hope I don’t disappoint anyone by ending my full-time travels, either.
+I’ll still be travelling just as much as before, but rather than spending month-long stints in different cities to recover between trips, I’ll be heading to Lisbon instead.